Executive Office of the President of the United States: History

 By Ulysses S. Grant's presidency (1869–1877), the staff had grown to three.
 By 1900, the White House staff included one "secretary to the president" (then the title of the president's chief aide), two assistant secretaries, two executive clerks, a stenographer, and seven other office personnel.
 Under Warren G. Harding, there were thirty-one staff, although most were in clerical positions.

 During Herbert Hoover's presidency, two additional secretaries to the president were added by Congress, one of whom Hoover designated as his press secretary.
 From 1933 to 1939, as he greatly expanded the scope of the federal government's policies and powers in response to the Great Depression, Roosevelt relied on his "brain trust" of top advisers, who were often appointed to vacant positions in agencies and departments, from which they drew their salaries since the White House lacked statutory or budgetary authority to create new staff positions.

 After World War II, in particular, during the Eisenhower presidency, the staff was expanded and reorganized.
 Eisenhower, a former U.S. Army general, had been Supreme Allied Commander during the war and reorganized the Executive Office to suit his leadership style.

 As of 2009, the staff is much bigger.
-Estimates indicate some 3,000 to 4,000 persons serve in office staff positions with policy-making responsibilities, with a budget of $300 to $400 million (George W. Bush's budget request for Fiscal Year 2005 was for $341 million in support of 1,850 personnel).
+Estimates indicate some 3,000 to 4,000 persons serve in office staff positions with policymaking responsibilities, with a budget of $300 to $400 million (George W. Bush's budget request for FY2005 was for $341 million in support of 1,850 personnel).